 Therapy can help you on a number of fronts.
 Finding the right therapist will be instrumental in how effective your treatment is.

+This is the mental health problem that perhaps demands the most urgent attention.
 The LGBTQIA+ population is at a higher risk than cisgender or heterosexual populations when it comes to thoughts of suicide or direct suicide attempts.
 Depression, anxiety, isolation, a history of mental health struggles, and other mental health conditions are all contributing factors to the increased risk for suicide.

 Therapy can offer a much-needed outlet to learn coping techniques and strategies to handle suicidal ideation and thoughts you may be experiencing.